Pretorian/workshop-band-app/workshop/05-access-kubernetes.md

 ibmcloud cs cluster-config <your_cluster_name>
 ```

 c.
-Copy and paste the output command from the previous step to set the `KUBECONFIG` environment variable and configure your CLI to run `kubectl` commands against your cluster.
+Copy and paste the output command from the previous step.
+This will set the `KUBECONFIG` environment variable and configure your CLI to run `kubectl` commands against your cluster.

 2. Get basic information about your cluster and its worker nodes.
 This information can help you manage your cluster and troubleshoot issues.